 3. Williams & Townsend Had Previously Robbed Other Casino Patrons, Police Say

-It wasn’t the first theft Williams and Townsel had committed at the casino.
+Williams and Townsel were accused of other incidents at the casino.
 In November 2015, Williams swiped a slot machine player’s wallet while another woman distracted the victim.
-Williams’ accomplice appeared to be Townsel.
+Williams’ accomplice appeared to be Townsel, authorities say.

 Williams and Townsel both have lengthy criminal histories.
 Williams has convictions for petty theft, grand theft, misappropriating lost property, grand theft auto, and attempted robbery.
 Townsel has a prior petty theft conviction in Riverside County.